maxtaco/maxtaco.github.com/_posts/2014-01-04-how-to-store-your-bitcoins.md

 ### Intro

-If you want to store bitcoin for the long-haul, you should address the thorny problem of how best to store them.
+If you want to invest in bitcoin for the long-haul, you should address the thorny problem of how best to store them.
 Since people love stealing bitcoins from others more than just about anything else in this world, all storage systems must first and foremost: